 By participating actively in the support channels you can also help us a lot: the welcoming level of an open source community is a key factor in attracting a good numbers of contributors.

-If your company uses OpenWISP for its business and needs professional support on custom setups or development of new features, you may hire somebody which very active in the community so they can help you achieve what you need.
+If your company uses OpenWISP for its business and needs professional support on custom setups, development of new features or commercial support, you can hire a specialist which very active in the community so they can help you achieve what you need.

 Hiring a specialist is usually more effective than trying to figure it out alone: specialists know OpenWISP very well, they can suggest what are the best ways to accomplish something with the least effort, with the highest quality and in the least time at the least cost.
 Moreover, they will produce solutions that can also be shared with the rest of the community and become part of the OpenWISP ecosystem.

 If you want us to help you in getting in touch with OpenWISP specialists, please write to: email@example.com.